-There is some dispute as to the time of the first shot.
-There appears to be a convergence of evidence of witnesses in the motorcade who recalled that the first five cars had turned the corner at Houston Street and Elm Street when the first shot was heard.87 The Zapruder film shows the fifth car (the Vice-President's security car) still turning the corner at frame 191.
-This is consistent with the recollection of Hugh Betzner whose photograph, taken at frame 186, was made just before the first shot occurred.
-He said that heard the shot as he
+The witnesses in the motorcade recalled that the first five cars had turned the corner at Houston Street and Elm Street when the first shot was heard.
+The Zapruder film shows the fifth car (the Vice-President's security car) still turning the corner at frame 191.
+Hugh Betzner took a photograph of the back of the President corresponding to frame 186 of the Zapruder film.
+He said that he was winding his camera to take another when the first shot sounded.
+It is also consistent with the recollection of Phillip Willis who said that his photograph of the President, exposed at frame 202, was taken at the very instant the first shot was heard - that the sound caused his finger to press the shutter.
+His daughter, Linda, said that the first shot occurred when the President's limousine was in line with her and the Stemmons sign, which occurs between frames 190 and 207.